STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Methodology

-In addition, since some masquerade attacks may make changes to the payload field and ID.
-It is possible to more precisely detect masquerade attacks by merging the localized own payload of each CAN message information with the global characteristics of the observation window in which the node is located.
-Hence, node feature $X_{k,n}$ is defined as $\{d_0,d_1,d_2,\ldots,d_8,x_9,\ldots,x_{11} \}\in~ \mathbb{R}^{12}$, where $d_0$ is CAN ID converted to decimal, $d_1,d_2,\ldots,d_8$ means data value in data field and $x_9,x_{10},x_{11}$ represent node number, edge number, maximum degree of the TCG to which the node belongs, respectively.
-Furthermore, in order to ensure the detection granularity that can recognize each CAN message, the node feature $X_{k,n}$ retains each label indicating normal or injected, but it is not part of the input node feature vector.
+It should be noted that sophisticated masquerade attacks may alter the payload field of CAN messages instead of the ID area.
+Therefore, \textsc{StatGraph} must be capable of recognizing changes in the payload patterns of each CAN message.
+Additionally, detecting masquerade attacks could be more precise by merging the localized payload information of each CAN message with the global characteristics of the detection window to enhance the anomaly detection capability.
+Hence, node feature $X_{k,n}=\{d_0,d_1,d_2,\ldots,d_8,x_9,\ldots,x_{11} \}\in~ \mathbb{R}^{12}$, where $d_0$ is CAN ID converted to decimal, $d_1,d_2,\ldots,d_8$ means data value in data field and $x_9,x_{10},x_{11}$ represent node number, edge number, maximum degree of the TCG to which the node belongs, respectively.
+To ensure detection granularity for each CAN message, the node feature $X_{k,n}$ retains the label indicating whether it is normal or injected, though it is not part of the input node feature vector.

+Additionally, simpler attacks can be efficiently detected by leveraging the statistical properties of TCGs, which capture the long-term distribution of in-vehicle communication dynamics.
+For example, when an attacker injects a large volume of messages or alters the frequency of CAN messages from certain ECUs, it can significantly disrupt the probability distribution and payload signaling patterns of the CAN messages.